pwnskar/NESAC/README.md

 # NESAC
-NESAC (The NES Animation Corner) is an animation tool aimed to be used in software development for the Nintendo Entertainment System (NES).
+NESAC (The NES Animation Corner) is an animation tool developed by nesdev.com member pwnskar.
+It is aimed to be used in software development for the Nintendo Entertainment System (NES) and works best in combination with NES Screen Tool (NESST) by Shiru (https://shiru.untergrund.net/).

+All code done by pwnskar.

+Special thanks:

+Shiru, FrankenGraphics, koitsu, never-obsolete, gauauu, gravelstudios, Kasumi